-By signing this Certificate of Inclusion, you signify your election to receive Take Authorization to expose a maximum of one Piping Plover brood per year to covered activities under DFW's Permit, subject to the terms and conditions in the Permit and the associated CMP.
+By signing this Certificate of Inclusion, you signify your election to receive Take Authorization to expose up to two Piping Plover broods per year to covered activities under DFW's Permit, subject to the terms and conditions in the Permit and the associated CMP.
 You also assent to the requirement under both the ESA and MESA, and as explained in the HCP, that beach use and management, excepting the above-listed covered activities, must be comply with the State Guidelines and Federal Guidelines, effective at the time of COI issuance, or as amended during the term of the COI.